What is personal care?

 - The Care and Social Services Inspectorate (Wales)

-Your Local Networks Officer should be your first point of contact for support implementing our personal care policy.
+Your Volunteer Support Officer should be your first point of contact for support implementing our personal care policy.

 Back to Health and safety